mnot/I-D/for-everyone/draft.md

 # The Internet is for Everyone

+## Diversity and the Internet

 Engineers often concentrate on the problems immediately in front of them, and propose solutions that minimally solve those problems.
 While this is acceptable practice in a limited, known environment, this style of engineering often fails when proposing changes to the Internet, because it is such a diverse environment.

-## Diversity and the Internet

-## Containment
+## Undesireable Deployment

 ## The Impact of Standardisation